FusionAuth/fusionauth-site/site/_posts/2021-09-09-talent-funnel-fusionauth.md

 **Dan:** Which social signon have you found to be the most important or used?

 **David:** A lot of our candidates like to use FaceBook to login.
 Obviously FaceBook isn't as popular with the younger generation so we're monitoring feedback and market forces to see what other social channels will become important soon.

+> After a lot of comparisons I happened upon FusionAuth and I was impressed right away.

 **Dan:** Why did you choose FusionAuth over the competition?